jimiadams/jimiadams.github.io/_pages/teaching.md

 For office hours, or to sign up for an appointment, please use my [Calendly](https://calendly.com/jimiadams).<br>
 ( skip to: [undergraduate](#undergraduate) | [graduate](#graduate) | [workshops](#workshops) | [publications](#related-publications) )

 ### Current Courses
-  - PBHL 3999, **Diffusion: How Things Spread** - This elective explores how diseases and behaviors spread through a population.
-My first time offering it happened to coincide with the onset of the COVID-19 pandemic; in 2023 I'm offering it virtually. [*Syllabus*](../files/2023S_PBHL3999_syllabus.pdf)
-  - HBSC 7041, **Research Design** - My approach in this course focuses on the principles of research design, picking up the practicalities, rather than organizing around methods and seeking to generalize their aims. [*Syllabus*](../files/2023S_HBSC7041_syllabus.pdf)
+(fall 2023)
+  - UNHL 3999, **How to Science** - This honors seminar in the multidisciplinary science of science focuses separately on (1) what science is, (2) how science is done, and (3) science communication. *Syllabus*: [2021F](../files/2021F_UNHL3999_syllabus.pdf).
+  - HBSC 7011, **Theoretical Perspectives in Health & Behavioral Sciences** - This course focuses on a range of theoretical aspects from across the social sciences that are foundational to population health. [*Syllabus*](../files/2021F_HBSC7011_syllabus.pdf)

 ### Previous Courses
 _____
 ### Undergraduate
 #### CU-Denver
   - PBHL 3999, **Diffusion: How Things Spread** - This elective explores how diseases and behaviors spread through a population.
-My first time offering it happened to coincide with the onset of the COVID-19 pandemic. [*Syllabus*](../files/2020S_PBHL3999_syllabus.pdf): 2020S.
+My first time offering it happened to coincide with the onset of the COVID-19 pandemic; in 2023 I offered it virtually. [*Syllabus*](../files/2023S_PBHL3999_syllabus.pdf): 2023S, 2020S.
-  - UNHL 3999, **How to Science** - This honors seminar in the multidisciplinary science of science focused separately on (1) what science is, (2) how science is done, and (3) science communication. *Syllabus*: [2021F](../files/2021F_UNHL3999_syllabus.pdf).
+  - UNHL 3999, **How to Science** - This honors seminar in the multidisciplinary science of science focused separately on (1) what science is, (2) how science is done, and (3) science communication. [*Syllabus*](../files/2021F_UNHL3999_syllabus.pdf): 2021F.
   - PBHL 4040, **Social Determinants of Health** - This senior-level course serves as the theoretical core of our undergraduate Public Health major, focusing on multiple  bases of population health inequalities. [*Syllabus*](../files/2022S_PBHL4040_syllabus.pdf): 2022S, 2020S, 2017S, 2016S.
   - PBHL 4099, **Capstone Experience in Public Health** - This is a problem-based, student led capstone for our Public Health majors. [*Syllabus*](../files/2022S_PBHL4099_syllabus.pdf) 2022S, 2019S, 2017F, 2016S, 2014F.